A brief encounter, then gunshots. Now narratives fly after fatal Portland shooting.

 Danielson, 39, of Portland, was a supporter of Patriot Prayer, a right-wing group that has for years organized flag-waving demonstrations that often result in brawls with left-wing protesters.

 Portland police have not publicly identified a suspect in the killing.
 But the Oregonian, citing unnamed police sources, identified the man as Michael Reinoehl, a 48-year-old man who has lived in the Portland area.
-In an interview with VICE TV, airing tonight at 11 p.m.
+In an interview with VICE TV, airing Thursday at 11 p.m.
 Pacific and Eastern, Reinoehl said he acted in self-defense, according to a statement Thursday from VICE in advance of the airing.

 Reinoehl, who is white and has a neck tattoo of a black fist that symbolizes the Black Lives Matter movement, was a regular at this summer’s Portland protests.
 He has portrayed himself in social media posts as “100% ANTIFA” and told a reporter in July that he sometimes worked as security during protests.
 Reinoehl also had been cited by Portland police in July for possessing a loaded gun in a public place, and had an outstanding warrant in Baker County, Oregon, on separate illegal gun possession and other charges from June.